 Passed at the end of 2014, this Act empowered the government to use online tracking and access personal data, including phone records.
-While generally such action by law enforcement requires a warrant, Protecting Canadians from Online Crime Act allows it if there are “reasonable grounds for suspicion.”
+While such action by law enforcement generally requires a warrant, Protecting Canadians from Online Crime Act allows it if there are “reasonable grounds for suspicion.”
 The bill received criticism for including points unrelated to cyberbullying – the reason for its proposal.

 Antiterrorism act 2015 (Bill C-51)

-The latest of all Canada’s privacy-threatening bills, Antiterrorism act 2015 effectively allows the authorities to monitor, record, and hack online activities of virtually any device that’s connected to the internet.
+The latest of all Canada’s privacy-threatening bills, the Antiterrorism act 2015, effectively allows the authorities to monitor, record, and hack online activities of virtually any device that’s connected to the internet.
 Hundreds of Canadian law professors and business leaders wrote open letters criticizing the bill to no avail.
 The political response was also widespread, with multiple parties calling either for an amendment or total withdrawal of the Act.